The First Two Years

 The expectation is that the student will be able to complete the program in six years.
 Beyond the eighth year of registered graduate study, students are required to withdraw.
 Students can apply for readmission for the degree in the term for which they submit their dissertation.

-The course of study in Social Anthropology requires a minimum of sixteen four-credit courses, at least twelve of which must be in anthropology.
-The twelve required four-credit courses include the proseminars, Anthropology 2650a and 2650b: History and Theory of Social Anthropology,and the two methods courses, Anthropology 3628: Anthropological Research Methods and Anthropology 3626: Research Design/Proposal Writing; and a two-credit course, Anthropolgy 3636: Pedagogy in Anthropology.
-A four-credit course on the ethnography of one’s area of specialization is strongly recommended, and a four-credit course in archaeology is also recommended but not required.
+The course of study in Social Anthropology requires a minimum of sixteen fourcredit courses, at least twelve of which must be in anthropology.
+The twelve required four-credit courses include Genealogies of Social Anthropology at Harvard (Anthropology 2900), Theories of the Social (Anthropology 2910), Anthropological Research Methods (Anthropology 3628) and Research Design/Proposal Writing; and a two-credit course, Anthropology 3636: Pedagogy in Anthropology.
+Four-credit courses on the ethnography of one’s area of specialization and in one of the Program’s Foundational Disciplinary Electives, are strongly recommended; a four-credit course in archaeology is also recommended but not required.
 First-year students must attain at least a B+ in each of the proseminars.

 Where appropriate, candidates whose native language is not English may petition the faculty to accept their native language or English as fulfillment of a language requirement.